 Learn more about folders in Quip 👉

-If you're a copy-and-paster, you can share a document with other people by copying its URL and then pasting it to whoever you want.
-Just select “Get Link” in the Share menu.
+If you're a copy-and-paster, you can share a document or folder with other people by sending them a URL that links to it.
+Just go the document or folder you want to share, then select “Get Link” in the Share menu.

 Since a link can be passed around pretty easily once you've sent it out, Quip offers extra control over what people can and can't do with a document that they're arrived at through a URL: